Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

 A twist of lime zest

-STEP 1 – Mix the vodka, Cointreau, cranberry juice and orange juice together.
+STEP 1 – Mix the vodka, Cointreau, cranberry juice and orange juice together with ice.

-STEP 3 – Finish by adding a strip of lime peel on top.
+STEP 3 – Finish by adding a strip of the lime peel on top.

 8. Grapefruit Spritz – Serves 1